Glossary

 -

-A person collecting in a house-to-house collection, street collection or collection on private land.
+A person or organisation collecting donations door to door, as part of a street collection or on private land.

 -